S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Introduction

-\item Extensive experiments demonstrate the superior performance of the proposed method over the state-of-the-arts quantitatively and perceptually.
-Our observations and inductions lay the foundation for the future Transformer architecture design following the CASSI encoding. \end{list}

 The rest of this paper is organized as follows.
 Section~\ref{sec: related works} introduces the related works in detail.
-Section~\ref{sec: method} develops the proposed $S^2$-Transformer and theoretically discusses the mask-aware learning strategy.
-Extensive experiments of performance, ablation studies, and visual grounded evidence are demonstrated in Section~\ref{sec: experiment}.
+Section~\ref{sec: method} develops the proposed $S^2$-Transformer and theoretically evaluates the mask-aware learning strategy.
+Extensive experiments of performance under different scenarios, ablation studies, and visual grounded evidence are demonstrated in Section~\ref{sec: experiment}.
 Section~\ref{sec: conclusion} concludes this paper.